Gladstone Land Announces

 (8)Based on gross acreage.

-Conference Call for Stockholders: The Company will hold a conference call on Thursday, May 13, 2021, at 8:30 a.m.
+Conference Call for Stockholders: The Company will hold a conference call on Wednesday, August 10, 2022, at 8:30 a.m.
 (EDT) to discuss its earnings results.
 Please call (877) 407-9046 to join the conference call.
 An operator will monitor the call and set a queue for any questions.
-A conference call replay will be available after the call and will be accessible through May 20, 2021.
-To hear the replay, please dial (877) 660-6853, and use playback conference number 13717650.
+A conference call replay will be available after the call and will be accessible through August 17, 2022.
+To hear the replay, please dial (877) 660-6853, and use playback conference number 13730111.
 The live audio broadcast of the Company’s conference call will also be available online at the Company’s website, www.GladstoneLand.com.
-The event will be archived and available for replay on the Company’s website.

 About Gladstone Land Corporation:

 Founded in 1997, Gladstone Land is a publicly traded real estate investment trust that acquires and owns farmland and farm-related properties located in major agricultural markets in the U.S. and leases its properties to unrelated third-party farmers.
-The Company, which reports the aggregate fair value of its farmland holdings on a quarterly basis, currently owns 141 farms, comprised of approximately 104,000 acres in 13 different states, valued at approximately $1.2 billion.
+The Company, which reports the aggregate fair value of its farmland holdings on a quarterly basis, currently owns 169 farms, comprised of over 115,000 acres in 15 different states and 45,000 acre-feet of banked water in California, valued at a total of over $1.5 billion.
 Gladstone Land's farms are predominantly located in regions where its tenants are able to grow fresh produce annual row crops, such as berries and vegetables, which are generally planted and harvested annually.
 The Company also owns farms growing permanent crops, such as almonds, apples, cherries, figs, lemons, olives, pistachios, and other orchards, as well as blueberry groves and vineyards, which are generally planted every 10 to 20-plus years and harvested annually.
+Approximately 40% of the Company’s fresh produce acreage is either organic or in transition to become organic, and over 10% of its permanent crop acreage falls into this category.
 The Company may also acquire property related to farming, such as cooling facilities, processing buildings, packaging facilities, and distribution centers.
-Gladstone Land pays monthly distributions to its stockholders and has paid 99 consecutive monthly cash distributions on its common stock since its initial public offering in January 2013.
-The Company has increased its common distributions 22 times over the prior 25 quarters, and the current per-share distribution on its common stock is $0.045 per month, or $0.54 per year.
+Gladstone Land pays monthly distributions to its stockholders and has paid 114 consecutive monthly cash distributions on its common stock since its initial public offering in January 2013.
+The Company has increased its common distributions 27 times over the prior 30 quarters, and the current per-share distribution on its common stock is $0.0456 per month, or $0.5472 per year.
 Additional information, including detailed information about each of the Company's farms, can be found at www.GladstoneLand.com.

 Owners or brokers who have farmland for sale in the U.S. should contact: